MathewJohn1414/jquery.sumoselect-on-ASP.NET/README.md

 Step 2: Place the link to jquery-2.1.3+.js

 Step 3: Place a list box and edit its items or bind to datasource according to your need.
-You must its *selection mode* to *multiple*.
+You must set its *selection mode* to *multiple*.

 Step 4: Place the curresponding links to sumoselect.css, jquery.sumoselect.js and following lines of script just before the closing body tag.